xxyzzzq/quex/trunk/doc/source/quex-syntax/patterns/context-free.rst

      a "character class" or "character set"; in this case, the pattern matches either an ``x``, a ``y``, or a ``z``.
-The brackets ``[`` and ``]`` are examples for characters acting as  operators.
+The brackets ``[`` and ``]`` are examples for characters acting as syntactic operators.
 If they are to be matched quotes or backslashes have to be used as shown below.
 Character sets are a form of *alternative* expressions-- for one single character.
 For more sophisticated alternative expressions see the paragraphs below.